-The project is led by Luke and Alvin alongside local young people, and has been running since 2017.
+The project is led by Luke alongside local young people, and has been running since 2017.
 You can find out more about the different phases of the project below.

 In January 2018, we launched the Hackney Wick Through Young Eyes report, based on six months of intensive research with young people in the local community - in schools, youth centres, community projects and at local events.
 The report was based on interviews, focus groups, workshops, and surveys.
 In total we engaged over 400 young people aged between 8 and 20.The work for the report was undertaken by Luke along with two brilliant young people, who were in paid roles co-leading the research – Jordan Isaacs and Renee Oyeleye.